Terms of service

 By entering this site you acknowledge and agree that your use is at your own risk and that none of the parties involved in creating, producing, or delivering this site is liable for any direct, incidental, consequential, indirect, or punitive damages, or any other losses, costs, or expenses or any kind (including legal fees, expert fees, or other disbursements) which may arise, directly or indirectly, through the access to, use of, or browsing of this site or through your downloading of any materials, data, text, images, video or audio from this site, including but not limited to anything caused by any viruses, bugs, human action or inaction or any computer system, phone line, hardware, software or program malfunctions, or any other errors, failures or delays in computer transmissions or network connections.

-The Law Office of Cassels & McCall, (the "Firm"), respects the privacy and security of your non-public personal information (“NPI”) and protecting your NPI is one of our top priorities.
+The Former Law Office of Cassels & McCall as well as the former partners, (the "Firm"), respect the privacy and security of your non-public personal information (“NPI”) and protecting your NPI is one of our top priorities.
 Even Public Information (“PI”) about you which is readily available from numerous sources is considered confidential by us and protected.
 As licensed attorneys we are bound to an oath of confidentiality that extends beyond protection of NPI, but goes to the very nature of our communications and the transaction itself.

 Personal Information Collected.